Convergence of three-dimensional loop-erased random walk in the natural parametrization: -approximation of the occupation measure

-In this section, we are going finalize our preparatory works for the proof of Theorem \ref{1st} by giving the final form of the key $L^2$-estimate.
-More precisely, after obtaining an accurate asymptotics of $\alpha_0$ defined in \eqref{Beta} in Proposition \ref{prop:alpha0}, we will rewrite Proposition \ref{prop4.6} as Proposition \ref{prop3}.
-We remark that Proposition \ref{prop3} is an analog of Proposition 4.11 of \cite{GPS}.
+In this section, we are going finalize our preparatory works for the proof of Theorem \ref{1st} by giving in Sections \ref{sec:geometric} and \ref{sec:L2approx} respectively a geometric property of LERW and the final form of the key $L^2$-estimate.